 Crowns are typically administered over two separate dental appointments.
 At the first appointment, the dentist will take the necessary measurements and moldings, then send the data off to a dental lab where a permanent crown can be manufactured.
 However, since it usually takes anywhere from two to three weeks to manufacture the permanent dental crown, the dentist will apply a temporary crown at this first initial visit.
 Temporary crowns are usually made of acrylic and bonded into place using a temporary cement.

-Fortunately, Dr. Caven uses the amazing Cerec Technology for most of the crowns.
+Fortunately, Dr. Caven uses amazing CEREC Technology for most of his implanted crowns.
 That means there is no need for any temporary crowns or even impressions.
 The final crown is given to you that very day.
 But there are still times that temporary crowns are utilized.

 Dental patients being treated with a crown receive both a temporary crown and a permanent crown and it’s important to know how to properly care for both.
 Thankfully, there’s not a whole lot of TLC that goes into properly caring for either type of crown.
 Here’s a closer look: